 Sexual Offenses (Other) (SXO) - Level III

 Other sexual contact, including intercourse, without force or threat of force.
-Subjecting an individual to lewd sexual gestures or comments or sexual activity, or exposing private body parts in a lewd manner.
+Includes subjecting an individual to lewd sexual gestures, sexual activity, or exposing private body parts in a lewd manner.

 - Student or other participating in sexual activity in front of a student.